Uncovering Treatment Effect Heterogeneity in Pragmatic Gerontology Trials: Methods

 \subsection{Model estimation}

 A fully Bayesian joint model integrating imputation within the principal stratification sampler is also feasible but beyond the scope of this illustration.
-Missing baseline covariates and outcomes not attributable to death/serious deterioration were completed using multiple imputation \cite{rubin1978multiple} to obtain a single analysis dataset.
-The covariate set used in the strata membership and outcome models comprised sex, age, ethnicity, highest education level, an indicator for living alone status, number of comorbid conditions, index of multiple deprivation (IMD) score , physical and mental health scores, and the baseline EQ-5D–VAS index.\cite{hirani2014effect}
+Missing baseline covariates were completed using multiple imputation \cite{rubin1978multiple} to obtain a single analysis dataset.
+The covariate set used in the strata membership and outcome models comprised sex, age, ethnicity, highest education level, an indicator for living alone status, number of comorbid conditions, index of multiple deprivation (IMD) score, physical and mental health scores, and the baseline EQ-5D-VAS index.\cite{hirani2014effect}

 We initialize the Markov chain by assigning principal–stratum labels using information identified by monotonicity: treated non-survivors are set to the never-survivor stratum and control survivors to the always-survivor stratum.
 For individuals in the remaining observed mixtures (treated survivors; control non-survivors), initial labels are drawn at random from the admissible strata given $(Z_i,S_{ij})$.
 For units with unobserved survival, we impute their initial survival status by BART.
 Given these initial labels, initial estimates of outcome model $m_{g,z}(\cdot)$ can be obtained by fitting BART and initial estimate for $\sigma^2_{g,z}$ can be simultaneously obtained from this initial fit.
 For the strata–membership means $m_Q(\cdot)$ and $m_W(\cdot)$, we obtain starting values from parametric logistic regressions of the initial labels on covariates; latent normals $Q_{ij}$ and $W_{ij}$ are then drawn from the appropriate truncated Gaussian distributions implied by the initial labels.
 Hyperparameters for $\sigma_{g,z}^2$ use weakly informative inverse-gamma priors with shape and rate $a_0=b_0=0.001$ \cite{chen2024bayesian}.
 For random intercept $\sigma_{b}^2$, we use the default prior in mxbart: hierarchical Inverse-Wishart with degree of freedom 3.